wisp-forest/docs/docs/accessories/general/adjusting_slot_amount.md

 # Slot Adjustments Methods

 Slots were designed with the potential for the given slot amount to be changeable if desired.
-Such can be accomplished with either using the above data format, the various `operation` types to adjust such, or by using the other methods provided.
+Such can be accomplished with either using the above data format, the various `operation` type's to adjust such, or by using the other methods provided.

 ## Attribute Modifier